3rd Degree Black Belt

 He was instrumental in launching the Hamilton location, and continues to cultivate new opportunities for the school.

-Joe holds a Master’s Degree of Business Administration in Technology Management and works as a Senior Consultant for the Inizio Technology Consulting group, www.GoInizio.com
+Joe holds a Master’s Degree of Business Administration in Technology Management and works as the Chief Technology Officer at Inizio Technology Solutions, www.GoInizio.com